therealandeeee/alfresco-ng2-components/docs/content-services/add-permission-dialog.component.md

 Last reviewed: 2018-05-03
 ---

+**Warning!** These are the docs for ADF version 2.x.
+Click [here](https://github.com/Alfresco/alfresco-ng2-components/tree/development/docs) to see the docs for the current version.

 # Add Permission Dialog Component

 Displays a dialog to search for people or groups to add to the current node permissions.